Slow Cooked Roast with Creamy Mushroom Gravy

 Instructions

-- Pat dry the roast, then season the roast on all sides with steak seasoning.
+- Use paper towels to pat dry the chuck roast, then season the roast on all sides with steak seasoning.

-- On the stove top, heat the olive oil in a heavy bottomed pan.
+- On the stove top, heat the olive oil over medium-high heat in a heavy bottomed pan or large skillet.
 Brown the roast on every side in the hot oil, turning as needed.

-- Sprinkle the Worcestershire sauce over the roast, and arrange the carrots around the edge of the slow cooker.
+- Drizzle the Worcestershire sauce over the roast, and arrange the carrots around the edge of the slow cooker.
 Season everything with salt and black pepper to your taste.

-- Set your slow cooker to cook for 8-10 hours on the low setting.
+- Lock the lid in place.
+Set your slow cooker to cook for 8-10 hours on the low setting.

 - Bring the drippings to a boil and add the cream of mushroom soup.
 Whisk the soup into the drippings, and simmer for around 5-7 minutes on low heat until the gravy turns a medium brown color and thickens.